Skip to content

 • Acqua Panna (water)

-In addition to coffee, water and iced tea, the food company also sells snacks and other meals worldwide under various brand names.
+In addition to coffee, water and iced tea, however, the food company also sells snacks and other meals worldwide under a variety of brand names.
 Here are a few examples for you:

 • Herta